mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

 # Tilox

 Okay, now we know how to make a basic game using Bloxley.
 But, the game that we made... isn't very impressive looking.
 Our workers are animated, but they just slide from place to place, with the same static image.
 That's not cool.
-So for our second tutorial, we're going to work on polishing the game.
+So for our second tutorial, we're going to work on polish.

 Since our focus is on improving the animations, we're going to implement a pretty simple game.
 Simple, but still interesting.
 I've seen it called "Hock", and "Tilox", and has at least two implementations on the web: [Tilox by Lightforce Games](http://www.andkon.com/arcade/lightforce/tilox.php), and [Hock by Lutz Tautenhahn](http://www.lutanho.net/).
 It seems Hock is the original name, but I first saw it as Tilox, so that's what we'll call it here.

 In Tilox, you have player characters that can either (a) move from one square to an adjacent square, or (b) jump over an adjacent square to land on the next square over.
 When a character leaves a square, that square disappears.
-When there's only one square left, you win--but if you jump off into nothingness, you lose.
+When there's only the square you're standing on left, you win--but if you jump off into nothingness, you lose.

 You can see our implementation below.
 The arrow keys will move the character, and holding down Shift while hitting the arrow keys will cause the character to jump.
-Like with Sokoban, Delete will undo and Shift+Delete will reset the board.
+Like with Sokoban, Backspace will undo and Shift+Backspace will reset the level.

 <object width="256" height="256">
   <param name="movie" value="flash/tilox.swf"></param>